 - Rewards that Contributors will receive when the campaign is completed

 - Updates that share the creative journey as the campaign comes to life

 Let’s go through these, one by one.
 We’ll get started with your campaign page — where you’ll tell people your story.

 Orbitmuse is a vibrant community of people working together to bring new ideas to the launch pad.

-Friends, fans, and inspired strangers money to campaigns on Orbitmuse, funding humanity's quest to live amongst the stars.
+Friends, fans, and inspired strangers come together on Orbitmuse to fund humanity's quest to live amongst the stars.
 Funding Space exploration has never been easier.
 An Orbitmuse campaign does more than raise money.
-It builds community around your work.
+It builds community around your work and dreams.
 Most importantly, Orbitmuse works.

 Orbitmuse is for NewSpace projects.

 We host campaigns from the worlds of satellites & remote sensing, planetary exploration, software, hardware, materials research, manned missions, launch logistics, exoplanet research, and much more.
 We built Orbitmuse to serve Space projects and the explorers, scientists, and visionaries who make them happen.

 All-or-nothing funding protects creators from being stuck with a fraction of the funds they need and an audience expecting fully funded results.
 By minimizing risk, it also makes Contributors more likely to contribute.